actions/runner/README.md

 `layout` (`l`): Creates a full layout in {root}/_layout
    Does a clean, restore, build, publish and copy

+`update` (`u`) {dirname}: Builds and publishes just one dir.
+Patches the layout update {dirname}
+   Use if you change code in an assembly and don't want to wait for the full layout.

 `validate` (`v`): Precheckin validation.
 Runs git clean, layout and test.

 ### Editors